Shotokan Karate of America

 What ages are allowed to practice?

 Karate is a lifetime pursuit, and we have a wide range of students.
 Generally, the minimum age for the Beginner Class is twelve, but we take into account the maturity level of each student.
-On the other hand, there is no maximum age limit, and SKA’s own sensei, Tsutomu Ohshima is approaching 90!
+On the other hand, there is no maximum age limit, and SKA’s own sensei, Tsutomu Ohshima is over 90!

 Can I arrive late or leave early?